 Eadwig upset and replaced many nobles and churchmen including Dunstan.
 Dunstan was exiled or exiled himself to Flanders.

 As ruler of Mercia and Northumbria Edgar re-called the exiled Dunstan and made him Bishop of Worcester.

 958 (2nd June)

 Archbishop Odo of Canterbury died.
-Eadwig appointed first Aelfsige of Winchester to the position.
+Eadwig appointed Aelfsige of Winchester to the position.
 However, he soon died and Eadwig appointed Byrhthelm, Bishop of Wells to the See of Canterbury.

 959 (1st October)